-In the Spring of 1984 it needed to be rebuilt and Patron Vern Stater gathered a team to handle the work.
-Brothers Jon Rains, Dave Boerlin, Greg Horn & others completely replaced the decaying wood bridge with new steel beams & fresh wood planks.
-They manhandled the steel into place, anchored it to the cement, & drilled holes for the planks.
+In the Spring of 1984 it needed to be rebuilt.
+Patron Vern Stater gathered a team to handle the work.
+Brothers Jon Rains, Dave Boerlin, Greg Horn, and others completely replaced the decaying wood bridge with new steel beams and fresh wood planks.
+They manhandled the steel into place, anchored it to the cement, and drilled holes in the planks.
 Wood spacers were added to prevent the steel beams from bowing.
 The wood ΚΣΣ letters were the only items reused for the new Zanja Bridge.

 In 1971 when the retaining wall closest to the house was rebuilt, Brother Barry Rands took the pic with the Brothers and Pledges working.
 On the bridge from left is Wheelock, Schmerl Vasvery, & Tom Lindsey.
 In the creek is Rick Dischenger, unknown, & Tart Wong and the pledge under the bridge is Don Davidson.